StevenLambion/SwiftDuxNavigation/README.md

 ## Views
 - `RootNavigationView` - Initiates the ground work.
-    - It shares environment objects across view hierarchies.
+    - Shares environment objects across view hierarchies.
 - `StackNavigationView` - Stacks routes on top of each other.
-  - Uses UINavigationController on iOS.
-    - Use gestures to hide the navigation bar or navigate back.
+  - Use gestures to navigate back or hide the navigation bar.
-    - Works with SwiftUI navigation bar features.
+  - Works with SwiftUI's navigation bar API.
 - `TabNavigationView` - Display a tab view of routable branches.
-  - Use `View.tabItem` just like the regular `TabView`.
 - `Redirect` - Conditionally redirects the route.
 - `RouteContents` - Create custom route views.